pyxlaria/CSARCH2-Case-Study-1/README.md

 # CSARCH2-Case-Study-1
 This project is a web-based IEEE 754 calculator designed to run in Google Colab with Gradio as the graphical user interface.
-The layout is intentionally monochrome, minimal, and focused on readability so that the outputs are easy to inspect during demonstrations and testing.

 Click this Google Colab link to proceed: